xiepeng/dynamoDB/README.md

     });

 ### [BatchGetItem] (http://docs.amazonwebservices.com/amazondynamodb/latest/developerguide/API_BatchGetItems.html "reference on aws")
-Get multiple items by their keys.
-Ask for the "Name" attribute also.
+Get multiple items by their keys:

 *  Color="white" and Weight="2";
 *  Color="blue" and Weight="5";
-*  Color="red" and Weight="3";
+*  Color="red" and Weight="3".

+Ask for the "Name" attribute also.

     dynamoDB.batchGetItem(
         {"RequestItems":